suryaa2902/512-bit-SRAM/README.md

 # 512-bit-SRAM
 A 512-bit SRAM Cell

-The Verilog (.v) file above has the primary code for the working of the SRAM Cell and a testbench to test the simulation
+The Verilog (.v) file above has the primary code for the working of the SRAM Cell and a testbench to test the simulation.
+This code is an attempt at replicating the working of an SRAM cell created using Cadence Virtuoso.

 This project was initially created as a schematic using **Cadence Virtuoso**.